Demonstrating Code-compliant Energy Storage Systems and Their Capabilities for Grid Harmonization

 Energy Security

 In October 2019, public safety power shutoff events left nearly two million Californian utility customers without electricity during two separate weekends.
-Customers with that only had solar PV were often unable to take advantage of renewable power.
+Customers that only had solar PV were often unable to take advantage of renewable power.
 Adding energy storage and properly controlling the combination should ensure critical loads stay active during these types of events.

 Key Project Members